 Studio for Electroacoustic Music

-The Studio for Electroacoustic Music at the Akademie der Künste has a long tradition as an institution dedicated to experimental sound art.
+The Studio for Electroacoustic Music at the Akademie der Künste is an institution at the intersection of contemporary electronic music and sound art with a long-standing tradition.
 Since 2012 it has been housed in the Akademie building on Hanseatenweg.

 A recording studio with recording equipment, synthesizers, mixing desks and loudspeakers